 NWARPC has established a process for investigating and resolving complaints alleging Title VI discrimination related to MPO services, programs and its office.

-NWARPC's Title VI Coordinator is responsible for overseeing investigations and responses to complaints of discrimination based on disability.
+NWARPC's Title VI Coordinator is responsible for overseeing investigations and responses to complaints of discrimination.
 A Title VI discrimination complaint may be filed within 180 days from the date of the alleged discrimination.